A (happy happy joy joy) ansible-container hello world!

 In a minute here we’re going to get into using a full-out project, but, typically when you start a project, there’s a few things you’re going to do.

-1. You’re going to use ansible-container init to scaffold the pieces you need.
+to scaffold the pieces you need. - You’ll use

 So let’s give that a test drive before we go onto our custom project.